Made To Measure Curtains, Hand Made Curtains From The Cotswolds

 - How much Curtain Fabric do I need?

 Our aim is to provide you with beautiful custom made curtains to a consistently high quality.
 We achieve this by doing much of the work by hand.

 This decision affects the look and style of the completed curtains, but our guide to Curtain Headings should help to de-mystify the topic.

 It's difficult to be too prescriptive, but the standard curtain heading tends to be pencil pleat, pinch pleat headings are often associated with more traditional decor and headings such as eyelet and tab top provide a modern and comtemporary feel to interior decor.

-I stock satin nickel rings but can obtain a range of different finishes.
+We stock satin nickel rings but can obtain a range of different finishes.

 Another important part of getting exactly the made to measure curtains you are looking for is the decision on which curtain linings to use.
 Take a look at my guide to curtain linings which should point you in the right direction.